lorenzoromani1983/wayback-keyword-search/README.md

 Notice that the Go version also features a download_channels.go version (thanks to Stephen Paulger for such improvement) which is a bit more efficient.
 Consider testing both!

-[!]
-WARNING: THE WAYBACK MACHINE MAY BLOCK YOUR IP TEMPORARILY.
-To resume a partially completed download use the Go-lang version (Python will support resume in the future).